Were You Injured in a San Diego Workplace Accident?

 What Injuries Are Not Covered by Workers' Compensation?

-- Intoxication – If an employee is under the influence of drugs or alcohol at the time of the injury, the person will likely be unable to pursue workers’ compensation benefits.
+• Intoxication – If an employee is under the influence of drugs or alcohol at the time of the injury, the person will likely be unable to pursue workers' compensation benefits.

-- Fistfights – An employee suffers injuries while engaged in a violent altercation with another person.
+• Fistfights – An employee suffers injuries while engaged in a violent altercation with another person.

-- Pre-existing conditions – Illnesses or injuries caused by pre-existing conditions before an employee was hired.
+• Pre-existing conditions – Illnesses or injuries caused by pre-existing conditions before an employee was hired.

 Can I Sue My Employer for a Workplace Injury in San Diego, CA?

 The majority of workers' compensation cases settle out of court.
-In most situations, you may be limited to filing a workers’ compensation claim.
+You may be limited to filing a workers' compensation claim in most situations.
 However, after suffering a workplace injury, you may be able to sue your employer.
 For example, all California employers are required by law to provide workers' comp insurance.
 If your employer doesn't carry workers' compensation insurance, you may be able to sue.
-Limited situations where you may be able to sue your employer include the following:

-- Your employer intentionally caused you to sustain an injury.
+• Your employer intentionally caused you to sustain an injury.

-- Your employer does not carry workers’ compensation insurance.
+• Your employer does not carry workers' compensation insurance.

-- Your employer committed fraud to hide their connection to the injury.
+• Your employer committed fraud to hide their connection to the injury.

 Can I Be Fired While on Workers' Comp?